RedisLabs/redislabs-docs/content/rc/accounts/account-settings.md

    {{<image filename="images/rc/account-settings-change-billing-address.png" alt="The Edit account billing address screen." width="75%">}}{{< /image >}}

 {{< note >}}
-Changing the billing address to your account will remove any payment methods associated with the old billing address.
+Changing the billing address for your account will remove any payment methods associated with the old billing address.
 See [Add payment method]({{<relref "/rc/billing-and-payments#add-payment-method">}}) to learn how to add a payment method back to your account.
 {{< /note >}}

 ## Security settings